-- goal goal (s) specifies that symbols s is a goal, i.e. that it is relevant and shown expanded. - moveSymbols When the display block contains moveSymbols (), the Interactive Consultant is allowed to change the layout of symbols on the screen, so that relevant symbols come first.
+goal goal ('s) specifies that symbol s is a goal, i.e. that it is relevant and shown expanded.

+moveSymbols When the display block contains moveSymbols (), the Interactive Consultant is allowed to change the layout of symbols on the screen, so that relevant symbols come first.